Here's Our Rant About Comstock Mining Inc. (LODE)

-Comstock Mining Inc. (AMEX:LODE) went up by 3.21% from its latest closing price compared to the recent 1-year high of $4.99.
-The company’s stock price has collected -9.55% of loss in the last five trading sessions.
+Comstock Mining Inc. (AMEX:LODE) went up by 10.78% from its latest closing price compared to the recent 1-year high of $4.99.
+The company’s stock price has collected 2.78% of gains in the last five trading sessions.

 Is It Worth Investing in Comstock Mining Inc. (AMEX :LODE) Right Now?